 You aren’t likely to know if your plan succeeds or fails, because you’ll be gone.
 But you should take steps to ensure success.

 Update and revise as needed.
 Like all plans, an estate plan isn’t fixed and unchangeable.
 It’s a continuing project that needs to be revised and fine-tuned over time.
-Plan on seeing your estate planner at least every couple of years.
+Plan on seeing your estate planning advisor at least every couple of years.